-A second form of DNA analysis involves study of loci found only on the male specific Y chromosome.
+A second form of routine forensic DNA analysis involves the study of loci found only on the male-specific Y chromosome.
 Y chromosome DNA is inherited by sons from their father with little change between the generations.
-As a consequence, the profiles generated from Y chromosome DNA are very similar between males with a shared direct male ancestor, with only very rare mutations leading to differences between males who share their Y chromosome.
-Analysing Y chromosome STRs can be helpful where there is a mixture of DNA from male and female contributors, for example, in a sexual assault case.
+As a consequence, the profiles, called haplotypes as they are generated from a single Y chromosome, are identical - or virtually so if there has been a rare mutation - between males with a shared direct male ancestor.
+Analysing Y chromosome STRs can be helpful where there is a mixture of DNA from male and female contributors (eg in sexual assault samples where a male has assaulted a female, there may be a very high background level of female DNA present).